 For DX contests you can get breakdowns by continent and by country.
 For all contests you can get breakdowns by QSOs and by multipliers.
+Multiple items in the Show breakdown of selected item or items selection box may be selected.

 The Display when Done button brings up a notepad window for each selected report after you click OK.